Privacy Policy - TerminaLLM

 - Anthropic, PBC — AI chatbot responses are powered by Anthropic's Claude API.
 Requests pass through our proxy to Anthropic.
 See Anthropic's Privacy Policy

 - Google Firebase — Firebase Cloud Messaging (FCM) is used to deliver push notifications to your device when AI tools need input.
 An FCM device token (an opaque identifier generated by Google's Firebase SDK) is transmitted to Google for push delivery.
 No message content is stored by Firebase.
-Firebase Crashlytics is used to collect anonymous crash reports (device model, OS version, app version, stack traces) to help diagnose and fix bugs.
+Firebase Crashlytics is used to collect crash reports (device model, OS version, app version, stack traces, breadcrumbs) to help diagnose and fix bugs.
 Crash reporting is enabled by default and can be disabled at any time in Settings > Security > Crash Reporting.
-No terminal content, SSH credentials, or personally identifying information is included in crash reports.
-See Google's Privacy Policy
+We do not intentionally include terminal content, SSH credentials, or personally identifying information in crash reports.
+If incidental data appears in stack frames or log lines, it is processed by Firebase under Google's terms and is not retained by us beyond Firebase's standard reporting window.
+See Google's Privacy Policy and Firebase Crashlytics data handling

 - Google Cloud Run — Our proxy server infrastructure is hosted on Google Cloud Run (US-East region).
 The proxy does not store message content or push notification payloads